rpellerin/rpellerin.github.io/content/tuto-davinci-resolve-dynamic-short-on-running.md

 # Color management

-Based on the destination platform (Youtube, Instagram), you may want to export in SDR, as HDR is not always supported.
+Based on your source material but also the destination platform (Youtube, Instagram), you may want to export in SDR (Rec.709), as HDR is not always supported.

 ![Screenshot of Davinci Resolve]({static}/images/tuto-davinci-resolve-short-running/2.png)